Homomorphism complexes, reconfiguration, and homotopy for directed graphs: Further thoughts

 \subsection{Obstructions to graph homomorphisms}

 In the context of undirected graphs, the topology of the neighborhood (and more general homomorphism) complexes of a graph $G$ leads to lower bounds on the chromatic number $\chi(G)$.
-In particular by results of Lov\'asz \cite{Lov} and Babson-Kozlov \cite{BabKozPro} we have, for any graph $G$, the following bounds:
+In particular, by results of Lov\'asz \cite{Lov} and Babson-Kozlov \cite{BabKozPro}, we have for any graph $G$ the following bounds:

 Here $C_{2r+1}$ denotes an odd cyle on $2r+1$ vertices, and for a topological space $X$, $\conn(X)$ is the \emph{connectivity} of $X$.
-These results follow from an obstruction theory for graph homomorphisms that utilizes the equivariant topology of the relevant Hom complexes.
+These results follow from an obstruction theory for graph homomorphisms that utilizes the ${\mathbb Z}_2$-equivariant topology of the relevant Hom complexes.
 In this context the free group action on the topological spaces is induced by a ${\mathbb Z}_2$-action on the graphs $K_2$ and $C_{2r+1}$.
 By taking $G$ to be $K_2$ (resp. $C_{2r+1}$) one can see that the bounds in Equation \ref{eq:bounds} are tight.
-In the language of Hom complexes we say that $K_2$ and $C_{2r+1}$ are \defi{test graphs}.
+In the language of Hom complexes we say that $K_2$ and $C_{2r+1}$ are \defi{test graphs} (see \cite{DocSch} and \cite{KozChrom}).

-It is a natural question to ask whether there is a similar obstruction theory coming from the homomorphism complexes of directed graphs.
+It is a natural question to ask whether there is a similar obstruction theory coming from the homomorphism complexes of digraphs.
 In this context there is no nontrivial action on the directed edge $K_2$ and new tools seem to be required.
-Perhaps the most natural nontrivial group action arises if we consider the oriented cycle $\overrightarrow{C}_3$ as a potential test graph.
+However, if we view the edge $K_2$ as a directed $2$-cycle $C_2$, the next natural nontrivial group action arises if we consider the oriented cycle $\overrightarrow{C}_3$ as a potential test graph.
 We then have a free ${\mathbb Z}_3$ group action on $\overrightarrow{C}_3$ which induces a free ${\mathbb Z}_3$-action on the complex $\Hom(\overrightarrow{C}_3, G)$ for the case of loop-free $G$.
-Since $\Hom(\overrightarrow{C}_3,-)$ is functorial we can then employ Dold's Theorem (see for instance \cite{Mat}).
+Since $\Hom(\overrightarrow{C}_3,-)$ is functorial, we can then employ Dold's Theorem (see for instance \cite{Mat}).

 \begin{thm}[Dold] Let $\Gamma$ be a non-trivial finite group.
 Suppose $X$ and $Y$ are $\Gamma$-complexes where the action of $\Gamma$ on $Y$ is free and $\dim Y \leq n$.
 Then if $X$ is $n$-connected there cannot exist a continuous $\Gamma$-equivariant map $X \rightarrow Y$. \end{thm}